-Decide ahead of time where you will stay during a hurricane.
-If your home is durable to withstand the winds, then it is probably the best place to stay.
-Since the option of evacuating the islands in the event of a storm is not readily available, we highly recommend that you research the available options on-Island.
+It is integral that you decide and plan ahead of time where you will be staying before the onset of a hurricane.
+If your home is durable and has withstood previous natural disasters, then it is probably the best place to stay.
+It is also good if your home is on stilts, on high-lying ground, away from the ocean or double-storied - that way you can go upstairs to be safe.
+As the option of evacuating the islands in the event of a storm is not readily available, we highly recommend that you research the available hurricane shelters on-Island.

 If you decide that it is safe to stay in your home, ask your neighbours about the vulnerability of your neighbourhood in the case of flooding and wave threats.
 Also find the safest areas in your house to shelter and potential escape routes.